jcs-instructor/mobtimer/backlog.md

 New,to be prioritized and be aware of
 - [ ] Review backlog.md differences for awareness
-- [ ] PREP FOR CUSTOMERS TO USE STARTING THURS.
-5/11/2023!!!
-Goal: Have good enough product deployed, stable, well tested before next Thursday AM mob 5/11/23 9am)
+- [ ] PREP FOR CUSTOMERS TO USE:
       - [ ] Fix script error: rm: cannot remove 'src/exports.tmp': No such file or directory
       - [ ] Follow steps in CONTRIBUTING.md to deploy (e.g., publish mobtimer-api, push to main, etc.)
-      - [x] Edit roles (navigator, driver)
+      - [ ] UI Edit Participants & Roles
             - [x] Implement generally
             - [x] Unhardcode emojis for Navigator & Driver from browser tab title text
+            - [ ] ⚠️ Get working consistently (currently flaky); probably replace current methodology with one of the following:
+                  - [ ] For each participant and role, show buttons for: ➕ add, ➖ remove, ⬆️ move up, and ⬇️ move down.
+                        (Whatever the value in the input box is, just try to match it with the existing list for removal/moving/down.)
+                        - [ ] Later: Implement drag & drop for moving up/down
+                  - [ ] Instead of an input box for editing, just show a button that pops up a modal for editing the list.
-      - [ ] Replace window.confirm with a modal (since some browsers block popups and also it will be more user-friendly) for:
+                        - [ ] Note: If we still have window.confirm, we should replace it with a modal dialog since some browsers block popups and also it will be more user-friendly.
-            - [ ] Edit Participants
-            - [ ] Edit Roles
       - [ ] Bugs:
+            - [ ] ⚠️ Play sound is blocked by some browsers if you join a mob but don't click to interact with the page in any way.
+We should handle this gracefully.
+In the meantime, the user can dismiss the error message and see the page content again by either closing the error message (if available for that browser) or refreshing the page.
+                  Note: Mrozbarry's mobtimer gets around this by prompting you as follows (in the top right of his screen when you join):
+                        Sound Effects
+                        You previously enabled sound effects,
+                        do you want to enable this time, too?
+                        OKAY! / NOT NOW / NEVER
+                  - [ ] Fix this bug
+                  - [ ] Review GitHub issues in mrozbarry's MobTime to look for more possible bugs in our code (maybe they fixed some bugs/nuanced issues we don't know we have); also look at mrozbarry's unit tests and production code for more possible bugs/nuances we might not have considered
-            - [x] When edit participants or roles, if you press Enter, it submits without prompting you to confirm
+            - [x] Edit Participants and Roles: When edit participants or roles, if you press Enter, it submits without prompting you to confirm
             - [x] UI: Fix bug where not every countdown second appears (was reproducible if duration was set to 0.08888 min. or so)
-            - [x] Edit participants and roles input boxes - if you try to edit in the middle of the input box, it immediately updates and moves the cursor to the end of the input box.
-(We might be able to live with this for now; but it needs to be fixed.)
-                  - [x] EditParticipants
-                  - [x] EditRoles
-            - [x] Edit Participants Syncing: Need to update the input box for editing participants whenever participants change; i.e., after: add, rotate, randommize, update (i.e., trimmed values), etc.
             - [ ] Join Paused Mob: When join mob where timer is paused, the timer shows 00:00 instead of the actual timer remaining.
                   - [ ] Bug: join a mob, disconnect backend server, restart without changing to home page, fails - may have to recreate the socket.
                   - [x] Fix and test in UI